jwmortensen/jwmortensen.github.io/_posts/2015-08-06-mapping-spatial-data-in-mapbox.markdown

 language that allows you to select certain features of your data and apply different styles to change their appearance.
-If you would like a more in-depth explanation of CartoCSS and what styles you can use, Mapbox has provided a good reference [here][5], but for the purposes of this tutorial you can skip it for now.
+If you would like a more in-depth explanation of CartoCSS and what styles you can use, Mapbox has provided a good reference [here](https://github.com/mapbox/carto/blob/master/docs/latest.md "CartoCSS Reference"), but for the purposes of this tutorial you can skip it for now.

 First, go to the bottom left and click the "layers" button (the icon that looks like